Back to Alaska

 Terms To Know

-A special account that holds money to help people who lose their jobs.
+A pool of money used to provide temporary financial help to people who have lost their jobs.

 Limits and Unknowns